s4dman/FnF-REST-API/README.md

-# Friend Lookup API
+# FnF-REST-API

-Family and Friends data lookup REST-API using Django REST Framework.
+A REST-API for storing and finding Family and Friends info, built using Django REST Framework.

 ## Features
 - JSON Web Token Authentication